myaomeow/myaomeow.github.io/_pages/java/lists-and-arrays.md

     }

     /*
-     * This method should return whether a DNA sequence called otherSeq can
+     * This method should return whether a DNA sequence called otherSeq
-     * be found within the original DNA sequence represented by this class.
+     * can be found within the original DNA sequence represented by
-     * Of course, differences in upper vs. lower case should be ignored.
+     * this class.
+Of course, differences in upper vs. lower case should.
-     * Return 1 if otherSeq is contained, otherwise return 0.
+     * be ignored.
+Return 1 if otherSeq is contained, otherwise return 0.
      */
     public int contains(DNA otherSeq) {
         // TODO